What is in the actual IEP document?

 The bulk of the IEP document is Part Three – “Special Considerations and Accommodations.”
 The need for a behavioral intervention may be indicated in this section.
 If so, a Functional Behavioral Assessment (FBA) and a Behavioral Intervention Plan (BIP) will be indicated.
 For a student with Autism, the basis for the FBA and BIP might read:

-Due to significant emotional needs in increasing frustration tolerance, improving peer interactions, and strengthening executive functioning skills, the student requires a behavior intervention plan in order to fully access the curriculum.
+Due to significant emotional needs in increasing frustration tolerance, improving peer interactions, and strengthening executive functioning skills, the student requires a Behavioral Intervention Plan in order to fully access the curriculum.

 Next comes “Instructional and Testing Accommodations” which is also in Part Three.
 Examples of these accommodations are human reader, visual clues, notes and outlines, scribe, electronic word processors, visual organizers, graphic organizers, extended time, calculators, and frequent breaks.